AI Data Sources Component

 When asking AI questions for CME development:

-• Ask for evidence levels and sources of recommendations
+• Ask for evidence levels and general sources of recommendations

 • Request specific learning objectives or competencies